The-Marcy-Lab-School/marcy-curriculum-docs/mod-1-javascript-fundamentals/2-functions.md

 We first create the function to contain the logic, give it a descriptive name, and then invoke the function to execute its statements with minimal repetition.

 **Challenge**: Refactor this highly repetitive code for converting a temperature from fahrenheit into celsius.
-Make sure to give your function a descriptive name!
+What should the function be called?
+What are the inputs that make each instance of code different (and what should those parameters be called)?

 ```js
 const tempC1 = 0